Easter in Poland: tones of food, egg tapping game, Polish Water Fight Day

 Polish Easter traditions: Polish Easter cakes

-The most popular Polish Easter cake is mazurek (unlike other cakes Polish people eat during Easter time, mazurek is served only during Easter and you won’t find it another time of the year).
-It’s a flat cake, similar to a tart, topped with fruit jam, almonds, dried fruit, caramel or chocolate.
+The most popular Polish Easter cake is mazurek (unlike other cakes Polish people eat during Easter time, mazurek is served only during Easter, and you won’t find it at any other time of the year).
+It’s a flat cake, similar to a tart, topped with fruit jam, almonds, dried fruit, caramel, or chocolate.
 It’s usually beautifully decorated.

-If you have a sweet tooth, you will love Easter time in Poland.
-Apart from mazurek, you can try babka (similar to Italian panettone, yeast cake with a hole in the middle, usually with raisins, candied orange zest, and icing), cheesecake (sernik) or makowiec (poppy seed cake).
+You will love Easter time in Poland if you have a sweet tooth.
+Apart from mazurek, you can try babka (similar to Italian panettone, yeast cake with a hole in the middle, usually with raisins, candied orange zest, and icing), cheesecake (sernik), or makowiec (poppy seed cake).

 Polish Easter desserts

-Unlike Christmas, Easter holidays don’t have fixed dates and can fall any time between March 22 and April 25.
+Unlike Christmas, Easter holidays don’t have fixed dates and can fall between March 22 and April 25.

 Palm Sunday (Niedziela Palmowa)